westonslayton/Economic-Sanctions-Research/README.md

   * git commit -m "your message here"
   * git push
 * Load the packages you just installed by running the second code chunk.
-* Now, un the next code chunk to install/import the Python packages that the program needs in order to work properly.
+* Now, run the next code chunk to install/import the Python packages that the program needs in order to work properly.
 As the code executes, RStudio will likely ask you to install a miniconda environment--go ahead and install it, as it'll enable you to run the code smoothly from here on out.
+* Every time you open RStudio, be sure to run "git pull" in the terminal--this will update your local clone of the project with the most up-to-date changes.

 ## Running the Program
 ### Comtrade